Equivalence of germs (of mappings and sets) over k vs that over K: Introduction

 \section{Introduction}

 Consider mapping-germs $\Mapk.$ Here $\k$ is an arbitrary field, $(\k^n,o)$ is the (algebraic, resp. analytic, formal) germ of the affine space.
 See \S\ref{Sec.Background.Schemes.Maps} for notations and conventions.

 These mapping-germs are traditionally studied up to the right ($\cR$), left-right ($\cL\cR$ or $\cA$), and contact ($\cK$) equivalences.
-The cases $\MapR,$ $\MapC$ were intensively studied through the whole 20'th century, see \cite{Mond-Nuno}.
+The case of analytic maps, $\MapR$ and $\MapC,$ was intensively studied through 20'th century, see \cite{Mond-Nuno}.

-Many results of $\cR,\cK$-equivalences were extended (in numerous works) to arbitrary fields, see Chapter 3 of the second edition of \cite{Gr.Lo.Sh}.
-The extension of $\cL\cR$-equivalence to an arbitrary field was done in \cite{Kerner.Group.Orbits}.
-Below $\cG$ is one of the groups $\cR,\cL\cR,\cK$.
+Many results of $\cR,\cK$-equivalences were extended (in numerous works) from $\R,\C$ to arbitrary fields, see Chapter 3 of the second edition of \cite{Gr.Lo.Sh}.
+The extension of $\cL\cR$-equivalence to arbitrary fields was done in \cite{Kerner.Group.Orbits}.
+Below $\cG$ is one of the groups $\cL,\cR,\cL\cR,$ $\cC,\cK,$ see \S\ref{Sec.G.}.